 - Station: This includes a PLC station with rack, CPU and communication components.
 Via the context menu you may configure a station added from the net objects and its concerning components in the hardware configurator.
 After returning to NetPro, the new configured components are shown. - 2 CPU.
 A click onto the CPU shows the connection table.
 The connection table shows all connections that are configured for the CPU. - 3 Internal communication components: This displays the communication components that are available in your CPU.
-The EtherCAT master is to be configured by the PN-IO component. - 4 Ethernet PG/OP channel: The internal Ethernet PG/OP channel must always be configured as external CP in the hardware configuration.
+The PROFINET IO controller is to be configured by the PN-IO component. - 4 Ethernet PG/OP channel: The internal Ethernet PG/OP channel must always be configured as external CP in the hardware configuration.
 This CP only serves the PG/OP communication.
-You may not configure connections.
+Configurable connections are not possible.